 General Medicine Registrar

-We are currently seeking applications for Registrars in General Medicine for a well-known academic teaching hospital in the West of Ireland.
+We are currently seeking applications for Registrars in General Medicine for a well-known academic teaching hospital in Limerick.

 This is an excellent opportunity to progress your career while working directly for a highly respected hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.